 Asylum seekers must receive written information leaflets in a language they understand after lodging the application and prior to the first interview.
 These information sheets are also available on the website of the BFA in 12 different languages.
-At the beginning of the interview, the applicant must be informed about his or her rights and obligations throughout the procedure.
+At the beginning of the interview, the applicant must be informed about their rights and obligations throughout the procedure.

 The BFA has published a brochure about the asylum procedure on its website.
 This brochure is in German and English only and is aimed at the general public: